This week, St. Michaels University School's annual Remembrance Day Service united our campuses in solemn reflection.

 We gathered to honour the lives affected by the tragedies of war, including those of our own alumni—our "Old Boys"—who once walked these halls and later served in times of conflict.
 We came together to carry forward the lessons of the past, to hold space for the sacrifices made, and to value the peace we are fortunate to experience today.

-In keeping with tradition, SMUS Chaplain Keven Fletcher led both the services at the Junior School and at the Richmond Road Campus, offering words to guide us in this important act of remembrance.
+In keeping with tradition, SMUS Chaplain Keven Fletcher led both the services at the Junior School and at the Richmond Road campus, offering words to guide us in this important act of remembrance.

 Remembrance Day 2024